joelvaneenwyk/huginn-wiki/Resque-Setup.md

     '*': <%= WORKER_CONCURRENCY %>

 ### config/routes.rb
+Replace huginn job queue with `resque-web` gem.
+TODO: update huginn job queue so that it is resque compatible.

 Make the top of the routes file look like this:

     require "resque_web" if Rails.env.production?